 Victoria Park, located in the west of the city, is one of Glasgow's prettiest parks.
 It boasts an extensive range of formal floral displays, carpet bedding and hollies.
-Within Victoria Park is Fossil Grove, usually open from April 3rd till September 30 every year.
-Housing the remnants of an ancient forest, the fossilized tree stumps are thought to be around 330 million years old - Fossil Grove is one of the most famous in-situ carboniferous forest examples in the world!
+Within Victoria Park is Fossil Grove, housing the remnants of an ancient forest, the fossilized tree stumps are thought to be around 330 million years old - Fossil Grove is one of the most famous in-situ carboniferous forest examples in the world!

-If you're looking for something to entertain the kids, a visit Tollcross Park in the East End of the city is perfect.
-Complete with a children's farm within the courtyard complex, you'll be able to visit a number of farmyard animals alongside peacocks, goats, love birds, llamas, and more.
+If you're looking for something to entertain the kids, a visit Tollcross Park in the East of the city is perfect.
+Complete with a children's farm within the courtyard complex, regulars in the farm are Shire Horses, Shetland Ponies, aviary, rabbits, sheep, Highland Cattle and much more!
 Also located within Tollcross Park is the internationally renowned rose garden, with a staggering 240 varieties of rose all arranged in the perfect shape of a rosebud.